manmeet-gill/ml-houseprice-predictor/README.md

 Predict sales prices and practice feature engineering, RFs, and gradient boosting

+update: 8/6/2018 3:30 pm

+increased efficiency by using Random Forest Regressor instead of DecisionTreeRegressor. it decreased MAE.

 update: 8/6/2018 2:40 pm

 made a function to make a model with different leaves of a tree. so for every number of nodes, a different MAE value is found.